nguyenkhois/code-template-generator/README.md

     * Error handling.

 ## Main features
-* Project template generation has two options:
+* Project template generation:
     * Without Git support.
-    * With Git support - It runs automatically `git init` and generates a `.gitignore` file while the project is generated.
+    * With Git support -> It runs automatically command `git init` and generates a `.gitignore` file while the project is generated.
 * Component generation:
     * Two kinds of generated components: React and React-Redux.
     * It can become a single component that is a file `*.js, *.jsx` or a full component that is a directory with two files `*.js, *.css` are within.